amiika/ziffers/README.md

 ## Automata rules

-Other way to use the L-system is to write rules that change the input in a way that the end result does not grow.
-This way you can predictable or unpredictable loops that are somewhat similar to Conways automata or "The game of life".
+Write rules that change the input in a way that the end result does not grow.
+This way you can predictable or unpredictable loops that are somewhat similar to cellular automata.

 Example of using **lsystem** directly to produce a random loop from the different generations:
 ```